PartialVolume/shredos.x86_64/README.md

 #### smartmontools
 Nwipes ability to detect serial numbers on USB devices now works on USB bridges who's chipset supports that functionality.
 Smartmontools provides nwipe with that capability.
 Smartmontools can be used in the second or third virtual terminal.
 ALT-F2 and ALT-F3.

+#### hdparm
+hdparm has many uses and is a powerfull tool.
+Although Nwipe will be adding ATA secure erase capability, i.e using the hard disk own firmware to initiate an erase, nwipe currently wipes drives using the traditional method of writing to every block.
+If you want to initiate a ATA secure erase using the drives firmware then hdparm will be of use.

 #### hexedit
 Use hexedit to examine and modify the contents of a hard disk.
 Hexedit can be used in the second or third virtual terminal.
 ALT-F2 and ALT-F3.

-#### hdparm
-hdparm has many uses and is a powerfull tool.
-Although Nwipe will be adding ATA secure erase capability, i.e using the hard disk own firmware to initiate an erase, nwipe currently wipes drives using the traditional method of writing to every block.
-If you want to initiate a ATA secure erase using the drives firmware then hdparm will be of use.

 #### nvme
 nvme can be used run a secure erase on NVMe devices.

+#### sg3_utils
+Like hdparm sg3_utils has many applications such as changes to the disk's block sizes, removal of scsi integrity protection and firmware level reformating (such as sanitization or secure erase). nwipe currently wipes drives using the traditional method of writing to every block.
+If you want to initiate a SCSI / SAS secure erase using the drives firmware then sg3_utils will be of use, it can also be used in conjunction with gnu parallel to format multiple drives at once.

 ## Compiling ShredOS and burning to USB stick, the harder way !

 The ShredOS system is based on the buildroot tool whos main application is to create operating systems for embedded systems.
 The image (.img) file is approximately 260 MiB and can be written to a USB memory stick with a tool such as dd or Etcher.

 ### You can build shredos using the following commands.
-This example build was compiled on KDE Neon (Ubuntu 20.04).
+This example build was compiled on KDE Neon (Ubuntu 24.04 LTSl).

 #### Install the following prerequisite software first.
 Without this software, the make command will fail
 ```
 $ sudo apt install git
-$ sudo apt install build-essential   pkg-config   automake   libncurses5-dev   autotools-dev   libparted-dev   dmidecode   coreutils   smartmontools
+$ sudo apt install build-essential   pkg-config   automake   libncurses5-dev   autotools-dev   libparted-dev   dmidecode   coreutils   smartmontools unzip
 $ sudo apt-get install libssl-dev
 $ sudo apt-get install libelf-dev
 $ sudo apt-get install mtools